SongFormer: Scaling Music Structure Analysis with Heterogeneous Supervision: SongFormer

-To enhance efficiency, the fused SSL representations are processed by a downsampling module with two parallel branches: a depthwise–pointwise convolution branch and an average pooling–pointwise convolution branch.
-Their outputs are combined by element-wise addition, reducing the temporal resolution by a factor of three while preserving informative features for downstream modeling.
+To enhance computational efficiency, $\mathbf{H}^{\mathrm{fused}}$ is processed by a downsampling module with two parallel branches: depthwise separable convolution and average pooling with pointwise convolution.
+Their outputs are fused via element-wise addition to obtain $\mathbf{H}^{\mathrm{down}} \in \mathbb{R}^{\lfloor \frac{L}{r} \rfloor \times D'}$, where $r=3$ is the downsampling factor and $D' = 1024$ is the feature dimension.
+This reduces the temporal resolution from 25~Hz to approximately 8.33~Hz while preserving informative features.